-If prescribing hormones, we will assist with access if needed, as well as referrals for other services or qualified physicians in endocrinology, urology or gynecology, pelvic floor therapy, etc.
+If prescribed hormones, you may qualify for our Kind Clinic Prescription Access Program to help with costs.
+We can also help with referrals for other services or qualified physicians in endocrinology, urology or gynecology, pelvic floor therapy, etc.

 Waterloo Counseling, another program of Texas Health Action, is also available as a counseling resource.

-Whether you’re looking to start or change your hormone therapy (HRT), to gain support in advocating for your needs with other doctors, or to ask questions about how to best keep your body healthy based on its unique characteristics, you are welcome to receive intersex care services through Kind Clinic at no cost for labs or medical visits.
-There may be costs associated with hormones, but if you are experiencing financial barriers to access your HRT, you may qualify for our Kind Patient Assistance Program.
+Whether you’re looking to start or change your hormone therapy (HRT), to gain support in advocating for your needs with other doctors, or to ask questions about how to best keep your body healthy based on its unique characteristics, you are welcome to receive intersex care services through Kind Clinic.
+There may be costs associated with hormones, but if you are experiencing financial barriers to access your HRT, you may qualify for our Kind Clinic Patient Assistance Program.

 The I in LGBTQIA+ stands for “Intersex.”

 Intersex is an umbrella term for differences in sex traits or reproductive anatomy.
 Intersex people are born with these differences or develop them in childhood.
 There are many possible differences in genitalia, hormones, internal anatomy, or chromosomes, compared to the usual two ways that human bodies develop.